rosettatype/hyperglot/README_database.md

 The database is stored in the YAML file `lib/Hyperglot/data/xxx.yaml`.

+Updates are committed/merged into the `dev` branch while the `master` branch holds the latest released version.

 ## Languages

 The highest level entries in the database represent languages indexed using their three-letter ISO 639-3 code.\* Each language entry can have the following attributes: